TiagoMA90/connect/README.md

 # Connect
-Connect is a generic Social media platform that allows users to create Posts, write Comments, leave Likes & Follow other Users.
+Connect is a generic Social media platform that allows users to create Posts, write Comments, Un/Like Posts, Un/Follow Users, write Wall messages and leave Reviews on a user Profile.
 Very much similar to Instagram and X, the app was designed to allow Users to share photos with a title & description, within the community.

-It is a website where Users can share their vacation pictures, give feedback to others & connect.
+It is a website where Users can share their pictures, give feedback to others & connect.

 <img src="readme/img/BytesDev.png" alt="screen sizes">